 Hong Kong is an international asset management and fund distribution centre with over 2,000 retail investment funds authorised by the SFC.
 The two principal types of fund structures offered in Hong Kong are unit trusts and corporate funds.
+As of 31 August 2020, it is also possible to establish funds in the form of Limited Partnerships.
 Funds offered in Hong Kong, whether publicly or privately, can be established in Hong Kong or offshore.

-Funds can be established in Hong Kong either in corporate form as open-ended fund companies (OFCs) or in the form of a unit trust.
-OFC's are incorporated under Part IVA of the Securities and Futures Ordinance (Cap.
+Funds can be established in Hong Kong either in corporate form as open-ended fund companies (OFCs), Limited Partnership Funds (LPFs) or in the form of a unit trust.
+OFCs are incorporated under Part IVA of the Securities and Futures Ordinance (Cap.
 571) (the SFO) which was implemented on 30 July 2018 specifically to allow open-ended funds to be set up in Hong Kong in corporate form; previously this had been prevented by restrictions on capital reduction under Hong Kong's Companies Ordinance (Cap.
 622 of Laws of Hong Kong) (the CO).
 Prior to the implementation of the OFC regime, many of the funds offered in Hong Kong were incorporated offshore, typically as Cayman Islands exempted companies, given the popularity of corporate fund structures.
 A key aim of the 2018 OFC regime was thus to encourage more funds to domicile in Hong Kong.